Portrait of Skylar Neese

 EARLY LIFE:

 Skylar Neese was born on February 10, 1996.
-The only child of parents Dave and Mary Neese, she was known for being an energetic and shy girl who stole the hearts of everyone she came into contact with.
+The only child of parents Dave and Mary Neese, she was known for being an energetic and shy girl who stole the hearts of everyone she came in contact with.

 Skylar was very intelligent and from an early age showed an interest in reading and math.
-While attending University High School in Morningtown, West Virginia, she was a straight-A student with a 4.0 GPA.
+While attending University High School in Morningtown, West Virginia, she was a straight-A student, with a 4.0 GPA.

-While attending school, Skylar met her two best friends, Sheila Eddy and Rachel Shoaf.
-The trio had dubbed themselves “The Three Musketeers” and she was fiercely loyal to them and anyone else she considered a friend.
-While not at school or working her job at the local Wendy’s, the 16-year-old could be found talking on the phone with Sheila and Rachel for hours at a time.
+Skylar had two best friends, Sheila Eddy and Rachel Shoaf – they were so close that the trio had dubbed themselves the “Three Musketeers”.
+She was fiercely loyal to them and anyone else she considered a friend.
+When not at school or working her job at the local Wendy’s fast food restaurant, the 16-year-old could be found talking on the phone with Sheila and Rachel for hours at a time.

 DISAPPEARANCE:

-That afternoon, Dave returned home to find his daughter’s bedroom door still closed.
-He knocked on it, telling Skylar it was time to wake up.
+That afternoon, Dave returned home to find Skylar’s bedroom door still closed.
+He knocked on it, telling her it was time to wake up.
 When he received no response, he entered the room, only to find her bed hadn’t been slept in and her window screen was missing.
+Alarmed, Dave phone Mary, who theorized Skylar was probably out with friends.
+To confirm, he called those his daughter was close to, including Sheila, but no one had seen or heard from her.

 Around this time, Sheila called Mary to tell her that Rachel, Skylar and herself had snuck out the previous night to drive around town, but that Skylar had been dropped off at the end of the street around midnight.
 She hadn’t wanted to be dropped off in front of the apartment building, in case her parents discovered her sneaking back in.
+Mary became worried someone might have abducted her daughter from the drop-off point, and Dave called the police.

 INVESTIGATION & DISCOVERY: